sumwale/keepassxc-unlock/README.md

 page that are fetched by the install script are signed with a GnuPG key that is verified before installation.

+To uninstall, change `install.sh` in the above commands to `uninstall.sh`.

 If you prefer building the binaries from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above.
 This will install the latest version from the git repository: